automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Mononykus.md

 # Mononykus
-## Description: This dinosaur may have dug into termite mounds for its lunch.
+## This dinosaur may have dug into termite mounds for its lunch.